Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Lastly the <h3>var end = 8;</h3> can be changed to a bigger number than 8.
-If you want to make the set longer.
+Lastly, the <h3>var end = 8;</h3> can be changed to a bigger number than 8 if you want to make the set longer.

 <br /><br />